-Many moms love toys that allow their children to draw without direct supervision.
-Here are a few of our favorites.
-These suggestions aren’t brand specific, but we’ve included links to get you started.
+These suggestions aren’t necessarily brand specific, but we’ve included links to get you started.

 Magnadoodle’s allow your child to scribble, draw, write and erase.
 These are excellent toys not only at home, but in the car and on the go!
 From toddlers to tweens, this toy is fun for all.

-Clearly, your children aren’t working on handwriting with an Etch A Sketch, but they can work on drawing letters and numbers with this classic toy.
+Clearly, your children aren’t working on handwriting with an Etch A Sketch, but they can work on drawing letters, numbers, and pictures with this classic toy.